 What to Do

-If you do nothing else, you'll definitely want to make the trip to the Caribbean coast, and particularly Cartagena.
-That's because November 11th, 1811 is the day when Cartagena became the first city in Colombia to declare independence from Spain.
-The official commemoration is on the Monday on or following the 11th.
-Regardless, the first two weeks of the month in this city are jam-packed with parades, parties, fireworks, dance performances and of course, much Caribbean music.
+If you do nothing else, you'll want to make the trip to the Caribbean coast, and particularly Cartagena.
+That's because November 11, 1811, is the day when Cartagena became the first city in Colombia to declare independence from Spain.
+The official commemoration is on the Monday following the 11th.
+Regardless, this city's first two weeks of the month are jam-packed with parades, parties, fireworks, dance performances, and, of course, much Caribbean music.
 More on this below.
+Meanwhile, over in the Insular region, the islands of San Andrés and Providencia are ideal for swimming, snorkeling, or just unwinding on quiet beaches.

-Festival Pirarucú de Oro.
-This festival has been going on since 1987 and takes place in mid-November, predominantly in the city of Leticia, in Amazonas Department.
+Festival Pirarucú de OroLeticia.
+This festival has been going on since 1987 and takes place in mid-November, predominantly in the Amazon city of Leticia.
 It celebrates Amazonian popular music, which has influences in Brazil and Peru as well.
-There's much live music in the region during the celebration.
+There's a lot of live music in the region during the celebration.

 Traveling to Colombia in November?
-Check out these great itinerary ideas.
+Check out these great itineraries

-Colombia's Caribbean Coast.
+Colombia's Caribbean Coast - 7 Days.
 If you're visiting mid-month, stick to Cartagena and the Caribbean coast.
 You'll get to participate in the city's annual celebration of independence and spend plenty of time relaxing on the beach beforehand.

 More Helpful Information